 Q: Why do transition metals exhibit multiple oxidation states?
 A: The energy levels of the (n-1)d electrons in transition metals are relatively close, allowing them to participate in bonding with different numbers of electrons, leading to multiple oxidation states.

 Q: How do transition metals act as catalysts?
-A: Their variable oxidation states and ability to form temporary bonds with reactants facilitate chemical reactions by weakening existing bonds and promoting the formation of new ones.
+A: Their variable oxidation states and ability to form temporary bonds with reactants support chemical reactions by weakening existing bonds and promoting the formation of new ones.

 Q: Which transition metals are ferromagnetic?
 A: Iron (Fe), cobalt (Co), and nickel (Ni) are the most well-known ferromagnetic transition metals, used in magnets and magnetic storage devices.